addoxy/to-do-list-app/README.md

-# to-do-list-app
-This is a simple to-do list app where you can add, delete, check and uncheck your todos.
-It is built using HTML, CSS and Javascript.
+This is a simple to-do list site where you can add, delete, check and uncheck your todos.
+Your todos are stored in the local storage of your browser, hence they stay even on reloading or reopening the page.
+This site is built using HTML, CSS and Javascript.